Category Archives: f) Apologetics, & Interpretations

 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 John 3:16-17

-Three days after his crucifixion, he was resurrected, confirming his deity and the effectiveness of his atonement for us.
-The resurrection of Jesus proved that he is who he claimed to be and that everything he said is true.
+Three days after his crucifixion, Jesus was resurrected from the dead, confirming his deity and the effectiveness of his atonement for us.
+His resurrection proved that he is who he claimed to be and that everything he said is true.
 Jesus defeated death, and the promise is that we, too, will be resurrected to eternal life.

 Concerning his Son Jesus Christ our Lord, which was made of the seed of David according to the flesh; And declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead: Romans 1:3-4